 "The main impacts associated with the proposed projects on otter are related to.
-Obstruction (interridal).
+Obstruction (intertidal).
 The trestles and activities associated with this form of oyster culture structures are positioned on, and rising to approximately.
-Im above, the interridal seabed.
-They are oriented in rows with gaps between structures, thus allowing free movement through and within the sites.
-The structures are placed on the lower-shore, in the interridal area, which is covered by water for most of the tide.
-They will not interfere with the natural behaviour of the otter."
+In above, the intertidal seabed.
+They are oriented in rows with gaps between structures, thus allowing free inovement through and within the sites.
+The structures are placed on the lower-shore, in the intertidal area, which is covered by water or most of the tide.
+They will not interfere with the natural behaviour of the otter,"